ddev/ddev-contrib/recipes/flextype-cms/README.md

 ## What is Flextype

-Flextype is an flat file open source content managment system, which is simple, flexible, and fast!.
+[FlextypeCMS](https://flextype.org) is a flat file open source content management system, which is simple, flexible, and fast!.

 ## Configure ddev